What Is Placenta Previa?

 How to cope with a diagnosis of placenta previa

-• Prepare yourself for a possible c-section.
+• Prepare mentally and physically for a possible C-section birth.

 Sources: